juliangiambelluca/hateful/README.md

 # hateful
-A familiar game where you try and find the most hateful answer to a question card.
+A blatent rip-off of Cards Against Humanity, but you can write your own cards and roast your friends.

+Under Development